-CO-1 Understand the modern trends of Hindi Literature.
-CO-2Understand development of Prose, Novel, Story, Drama, Sketch, Diary, Report, Auto Biography etc. CO-3 Understand different trends of Hindi Poetry.
-CO -4 Understand modern and post modern trends in Hindi literature CO-5 Familiar with prominent Hindi writers and their major works.
-CO-6 Understand the Difference between modernism and Post modernism.
+- CO-1 Understand the modern trends of Hindi Literature. - CO-2Understand development of Prose, Novel, Story, Drama, Sketch, Diary, Report, Auto Biography etc. - CO-3 Understand different trends of Hindi Poetry. - CO -4 Understand modern and post modern trends in Hindi literature - CO-5 Familiar with prominent Hindi writers and their major works. - CO-6 Understand the Difference between modernism and Post modernism. - CO-7 The students get a comprehensive knowledge of History of Hindi literature from 10th century to the middle of 20th century. - CO-8 Critically evaluates the trends in literature during this period. - CO-9 Critically evaluate the evolution of prose in Hindi and its development till 1960.

-HN 1441 Core Course IV Hindi Drama and One Act plays
+HN 1441 Core Course IV

-CO-1 Understand the dramatic elements in Hindi literature.

-CO-2 Understand the distinct features of Hindi drama.

-CO-3 Knowledge of the art of Drama.

-CO-4 Understand the difference between Drama and One Act Plays.

-CO-5 Understands the role of Mohan Rakesh in modern Hindi drama literature.

-CO-6 Understands the principles of Hindi drama
+Hindi Natak aur Rangmanch

+- CO-1 Understand the dramatic elements in Hindi literature. - CO-2 Understand the distinct features of Hindi drama. - CO-3 Knowledge of the art of Drama. - CO-4 Understand the difference between Drama and One Act Plays. - CO-5 Understands the role of Lekshmi Narayan lal in modern Hindi drama literature. - CO-6 Understands the principles of Hindi drama - CO-7 Evaluates the development of theatre in Hindi.

+CO-8 Appreciates and critically evaluates the prescribed plays.

-HN 1442 Core Course V Premchand's Fiction
+HN 1442 Core Course V